Contents of This Page

 - If a camp day or session is canceled due to weather and no make-up class is offered, a refund will be provided; but no refunds are offered for weather related concerns if the program is running as scheduled.

-Other than providing the refunds described, the Campus Recreation and Youth Programs is not responsible or liable for any losses arising out of such cancellation of Summer Cal Youth Camps and will not provide any other compensation.
+Other than providing the refunds described, the Campus Recreation and Youth Programs is not responsible or liable for any losses arising out of such cancellation of Youth Programs and will not provide any other compensation.
 Refunds will be made directly to the credit card or original form of payment that was used in the purchase; there is no action needed by the customer to receive a refund.
 All refunds will be completed within 15 days of the customer being notified.

 Requests for refunds, credits, or transfers in cases of illness or injury are considered up to the first day of camp only when accompanied with a doctor’s note and letter from the parent/guardian requesting the exception.